randell/commit-tools/README.md

 Pre-commit tools for Acquia Cloud Drupal projects.
 Performs quality assurance tasks for each commit made against a project.

-The tool uses [PHPCS], [PHP Unit] and [Drupal Code] and these tools will be installed locally to the project.
+The tool uses [PHPCS](1), [PHP Unit] and [Drupal Coder] and these tools will be installed locally to the project.
 New developers on a project will have the prerequisites met when they perform their first commit.

 ## Dependencies